Awele123/Awele123/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning [Javascript, React]
+- 🌱 I’m currently learning [Javascript, React & Flutter]
 - 📫 How to reach me: [linkedin.com/in/biotechwizengineer]
 - ⚡ Fun fact: [I'm a DIY Queen]